 Language ArtsIn my classroom I will be using a variety of programs to meet all of the ELA Common Core Standards.
-Here are a few: Capit Phonics, Action Reading, The Daily Five/CAFE, Reading Street and Words Their Way.
+Here are a few: Capit Phonics, Action Reading, The Daily Five, Into Reading and Words Their Way.

 The Daily Five Literacy Centers - Read to Self, Read to Someone, Listen to Reading, Word Work, and Work on Writing